ajrichter7/summerResearch/HyperGraph1.0/README.md

 # summerResearch
-## Implementation of hypergraph topology and hypergraph traversal algorithm (with relaxation)
+## Implementation of hypergraph topology and hypergraph traversal algorithms (with relaxation)

 The algorithms presented here are outlined in depth in Franzese N, Groce A, Murali TM, Ritz A (2019) Hypergraph-based connectivity measures for signaling pathway topologies.
 PLOS Computational Biology 15(10): e1007384. https://doi.org/10.1371/journal.pcbi.1007384.